Posted by Bethany Frank on 17 Jan 2017

 Since text messaging is so easily accessible, many consumers also want to be able to pay their bills via text.
 With Pay-by-Text, customers can elect to receive a text message when a bill is available or a payment is due, and simply reply to make a payment.
 Enabling Pay-by-Text could help billers increase customer satisfaction due to its cross-demographic appeal; unlike some other modern payment channels, people of all ages tend to be familiar and comfortable with text messaging.

 Smartphones are the new norm.
 Customers want convenience, flexibility, and a bill payment experience that fits seamlessly into their fast-paced lifestyles.
 As the world goes digital, billers need to make a concerted effort to communicate with customers and offer services on the devices and platforms they use the most.
-The deeper these digital devices become embedded into daily life, the more consumers are going to expect billers to utilize technology to enhance the payments process.
+The deeper these digital devices become embedded in daily life, the more consumers are going to expect billers to utilize technology to enhance the payments process.

 Visit www.alacriti.com/OrbiPay-EBPP to learn more.